-The pattern of the movement of the planetary winds is called the general circulation of the atmosphere.
-The general circulation of the atmosphere also sets in motion the ocean water circulation which influences the earth's climate (it is shown in Figure 10.6).
+The pattern of movement of the planetary winds is called the general circulation of atmosphere.
+The general circulation of the atmosphere also sets in motion the ocean water which circulation influences the earth's climate.
+A schematic description of the general circulation is shown in Figure 10.6.
 The air at the Inter Tropical Convergence Zone (ITCZ) rises because of convection caused by high insolation and a low pressure is created.
-The converged air rises along with the convective cell.
-It reaches the top of the troposphere up to an altitude of 14 km. and moves towards the poles.
-This causes accumulation of air at about 30 N and S. Down below near the land surface the air flows towards the equator as the easterlies.